uvarc/rc-website/content/userinfo/hpc/software/_index.md

 # Overview

-Research Computing at UVA offers a variety of standard software packages for all Rivanna users.
+Research Computing at UVA offers a variety of standard software packages for all UVA HPC users.
 We also install requested software based on the needs of the HPC community as a whole.
 Software used by a single group should be installed by that group’s members, ideally on leased storage controlled by the group.
 Departments with a set of widely-used software packages may install them to the lsp_apps space.
 The Research Computing group also provides limited assistance for individual installations.

 For help installing research software on your PC, please contact Research Software Support at <a href="mailto:res-consult@virginia.edu">res-consult@virginia.edu</a>.

 # Software Modules and Containers

-Software on Rivanna is provided via environment [modules](/userinfo/hpc/software/modules) or as [containers](/userinfo/hpc/software/containers).
+Software on the HPC system is provided via environment [modules](/userinfo/hpc/software/modules) or as [containers](/userinfo/hpc/software/containers).

 <a href="/userinfo/hpc/software/complete-list/"><button class="btn btn-sm btn-primary"">Complete List of Rivanna Software &rsaquo;</button></a>